7 Linear regression with a single predictor

 7.3 Outliers in linear regression

-• A: There is one outlier far from the other points, though it only appears to slightly influence the line.
+A: There is one outlier far from the other points (in the \(y\) direction and it is an outlier of the bivariate model), though it only appears to slightly influence the line.

-• B: There is one outlier on the right, though it is quite close to the least squares line, which suggests it wasn’t very influential.
+B: There is one outlier on the right (in the \(x\) and \(y\) direction although it is not an outlier of the bivariate model), though it is quite close to the least squares line, which suggests it wasn’t very influential.

-• C: There is one point far away from the cloud, and this outlier appears to pull the least squares line up on the right; examine how the line around the primary cloud does not appear to fit very well.
+C: There is one point far away from the cloud (in the \(x\) and \(y\) direction and an outlier of the bivariate model), and this outlier appears to pull the least squares line up on the right; examine how the line around the primary cloud does not appear to fit very well.

-There are three plots shown in Figure 7.18 along with the least squares line and residual plots.
+There are three plots shown in Figure 7.16 (b) along with the least squares line and residual plots.
 As you did in previous exercise, for each scatterplot and residual plot pair, identify the outliers and note how they influence the least squares line.
 Recall that an outlier is any point that does not appear to belong with the vast majority of the other points.
+A point can be outlying in the \(x\) direction, in the \(y\) direction, or in relation to the bivariate model.

-• D: There is a primary cloud and then a small secondary cloud of four outliers.
+D: There is a primary cloud and then a small secondary cloud of four outliers (with respect to both \(x\) and the bivariate model).
 The secondary cloud appears to be influencing the line somewhat strongly, making the least square line fit poorly almost everywhere.
 There might be an interesting explanation for the dual clouds, which is something that could be investigated.

-• E: There is no obvious trend in the main cloud of points and the outlier on the right appears to largely (and problematically) control the slope of the least squares line.
+E: There is no obvious trend in the main cloud of points and the outlier on the right (with respect to both \(x\) and \(y\)) appears to largely (and problematically) control the slope of the least squares line.
+The point creates a bivariate model when seemingly there is none.

-• F: There is one outlier far from the cloud.
-However, it falls quite close to the least squares line and does not appear to be very influential.
+F: There is one outlier far from the cloud (with respect to both \(x\) and \(y\)).
+However, it falls quite close to the least squares line and does not appear to be very influential (it is not outlying with respect to the bivariate model).

-Figure 7.18: Three plots, each with a least squares line and residual plot.
-All datasets have at least one outlier.
+Figure 7.16: Plots of six datasets, each with a least squares line and corresponding residual plot.
+Each dataset has at least one outlier.

-Examine the residual plots in Figures 7.17 and 7.18.
+Examine the residual plots in Figure 7.16 (a) and Figure 7.16 (b).
 In Plots C, D, and E, you will probably find that there are a few observations which are both away from the remaining points along the x-axis and not in the trajectory of the trend in the rest of the data.
 In these cases, the outliers influenced the slope of the least squares lines.
 In Plot E, the bulk of the data show no clear trend, but if we fit a line to these data, we impose a trend where there isn’t really one.

 Leverage.